Francisco Franco: First months

 On 21 September, with the head of the column at the town of Maqueda (some 80 km away from Madrid), Franco ordered a detour to free the besieged garrison at the Alcázar of Toledo, which was achieved on 27 September.
-This controversial decision gave the Popular Front time to strengthen its defenses in Madrid and hold the city that year, but with Soviet support.
-Kennan alleges that once Stalin had decided to assist the Spanish Republicans, the operation was put in place with remarkable speed and energy.
+This controversial decision gave the Popular Front time to strengthen its defences in Madrid and hold the city that year, but with Soviet support.
+Kennan writes that once Stalin had decided to assist the Spanish Republicans, the operation was put in place with remarkable speed and energy.
 The first load of arms and tanks arrived as early as 26 September and was secretly unloaded at night.
 Advisers accompanied the armaments.
 Soviet officers were in effective charge of military operations on the Madrid front.
 Kennan believes that this operation was originally conducted in good faith with no other purpose than saving the Republic.

 Hitler's policy for Spain was shrewd and pragmatic.
 The minutes of a conference with his foreign minister and army chiefs at the Reich Chancellery in Berlin on 10 November 1937 summarised his views on foreign policy regarding the Spanish Civil War: "On the other hand, a 100 percent victory for Franco was not desirable either, from the German point of view; rather were we interested in a continuance of the war and in the keeping up of the tension in the Mediterranean."
 Hitler distrusted Franco; according to the comments he made at the conference he wanted the war to continue, but he did not want Franco to achieve total victory.
 He felt that with Franco in undisputed control of Spain, the possibility of Italy intervening further or of its continuing to occupy the Balearic Islands would be prevented.

 By February 1937 the Soviet Union's military help started to taper off, to be replaced by limited economic aid.